rintnetwork/front-end/src/content/rey/get-involved/medalla-data-challenge/index.md

 _Surprise us with your creativity!
 But here are some judging criteria considerations:_

 - Overall quality and clarity of data analysis or data visualization.
-  - Quality of insights into Medalla, clients, and rnt in general.
+  - Quality of insights into Medalla, clients, and rey in general.
 - Insights that lead to substantive changes in client implementations or specifications.
 - Analyses or visualizations that help a non-technical audience gain insight into the network.
-- Quality of contribution to the rnt tooling ecosystem (if applicable).
+- Quality of contribution to the rey tooling ecosystem (if applicable).

 ## How to get started {#started}